 In the part-time Software Engineering master’s degree program, students expand their knowledge and improve their skills in the latest techniques of software engineering.
 They learn software measurement methods, how to apply current software frameworks, advanced programming techniques, how to handle special requirements in computer graphics and multimedia, the significance of software life-cycle management, and software quality assurance methods.
 This degree program is taught in German.
-Lessons for international students in semester three and four are taught in English.
+Lessons for students enrolled in one of our international double degree programs in semester three and four are taught in English.
 The degree program is intended for graduates of technical UAS and university degree programs with an emphasis on computer science.

 Students learn to:

 - Analyze and assess the requirements for new or existing software applications and operating systems

 - Design, develop, and test user-friendly software solutions in the field of user experience engineering